-- I. Required courses in the program-36 hours: ART 100; either ART 101 or 103; ARTH 201, 202, 480, 485; 15 hours of 300-400 level ARTH courses; and 3 additional ARTH hours at the 400-level.
+- I. Required courses in the program-38 hours, including ART 110, 111; ARTH 201, 202, 480, 484, 485; 12 hours of 300-400 level ARTH courses; and 3 additional ARTH hours at the 400-level.
 Courses from other departments may be substituted with prior approval of the department chair.
-Of the 18 elective hours, 3 hours must be chosen from Ancient and Medieval art history; 3 hours from Renaissance and Baroque art history; 3 hours from Modern and Contemporary art history; and 3 hours from African, Asian and Latin American art history. - II.
+Of the 15 elective hours, 3 hours must be chosen from Ancient and Medieval art history; 3 hours from Renaissance and Baroque art history; 3 hours from Modern and Contemporary art history; and 3 hours from African, Asian and Latin American art history - II.
 Required courses outside the major-none. - III.
-Other departmental requirements-Major competency is demonstrated by successful completion of ARTH 485.
+Other departmental requirements-Major competency is demonstrated by successful completion of the capstone project in ARTH 484 and ARTH 485 with a grade of C or better.
+The capstone project consists of in-depth research, a final paper, and an oral presentation on an approved topic.
 Oral and computer competency are demonstrated by successful completion of ARTH 480.